johnolaojo4/My_QR_code_component_solution/README.md

 ### Continued development

-I would like to keep learning about using CSS: margin properties, box-shadow and also improve on my web responsiveness i.e media-query.
+I would like to keep learning about using CSS: margin properties and box-shadow, and also improve my web responsiveness i.e. media-query.

 ## Author